JICA Ogata Research Institute

 [Chapter 12]

-Japan’s Non-Governmental Organizations (NGOs) for Education: From Service Providers to Change Agents
+Japanese NGOs for Education: From Service Providers to Change Agents

 [Chapter 13]

-Japan’s ODA Loans for Education: Cooperation for Self-reliant Development through Human Resource Development and Promotion of Multi-layered Mutual Exchange
+Japan’s ODA Loans for Education: Cooperation for Self-Reliant Development Through Human Resource Development and Promotion of Multilayered Mutual Exchange

--Izuru Kimura, Deputy Chief Secretary, Office of the President, Japan International Cooperation Agency (JICA)
+-Izuru Kimura, Japan International Cooperation Agency (JICA)

 [Chapter 14]

--Hideki Maruyama, Professor, Faculty of Global Studies, Sophia University
+-Hideki Maruyama, Sophia University

 [Chapter 15]